Inomin Mines (CVE:MINE) Trading 25% Higher – Should You Buy?

-Inomin Mines Inc. (CVE:MINE – Get Free Report)’s share price traded up 25% during trading on Tuesday .
-The stock traded as high as C$0.08 and last traded at C$0.08.
-297,700 shares were traded during trading, an increase of 227% from the average session volume of 91,102 shares.
+Inomin Mines Inc. (CVE:MINE – Get Free Report) shares traded up 25% on Tuesday .
+The company traded as high as C$0.08 and last traded at C$0.08.
+297,700 shares traded hands during mid-day trading, an increase of 227% from the average session volume of 91,102 shares.
 The stock had previously closed at C$0.06.

 Inomin Mines Inc, an exploration stage company, engages in the identification, acquisition, exploration, and evaluation of mineral properties in Canada and Mexico.
 It explores for magnesium, nickel, gold, silver, copper, chromium, cobalt, and zinc deposits.
 The company was formerly known as Inovent Capital Inc Inomin Mines Inc was incorporated in 2012 and is based in Vancouver, Canada.